renault-digital/bash-base/CONTRIBUTING.md

 #### Notes

-- in commit message template, the default issuePrefixes: ['#']
+- in commit message template, the default issuePrefixes: `['#']`

-- in CLI (not intelliJ plugin), even we explicitly provide commit message, the prepare-commit-msg hook will still be revoked and the commitizen will show the prompts.
-We can just press Ctrl + C to skip it and it comes to commit-msg hook.
+- in CLI (not intelliJ plugin), even we explicitly provide commit message, the `prepare-commit-msg` hook will still be revoked and the `commitizen` will show the prompts.
+We can just press `Ctrl + C` to skip it and it comes to `commit-msg` hook.

-- Don't modify the files bin/, man/ and docs/references.md, they will generated automatically by semantic-release.
+- Don't modify the files `bin/`, `man/` and `docs/references.md`, they will generated automatically by semantic-release.

 #### How to do it ?